brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 3. Immediately press the red "e-stop" button if you think there is a problem with the machine.
 It's always better to spoil a $20 piece of acrylic than a multi-thousand dollar machine.
 If a fire does not subside after stopping the machine, immediately grab a **CO2** fire extinguisher *then* open the machine to put it out.

 ## After Use
-1. Clean every horizontal surface with the provided cleaning wipes.
+1. Wipe down the horizontal surfaces with the provided cleaning wipes.
 2. Dispose of all offcuts into the bin and tidy up the area.
-3. Swipe off, and turn off the machine.
+3. Turn off the machine.

 # Offcuts and Scraps
 We have an offcuts box right next to the laser cutter.
 You are welcome to use any offcuts or scrap pieces of material from this bin for free.
 You are also encouraged to leave any offcuts from your projects in this bin (ie give some/take some).
 However, you should break off any thin pieces and you should check that there is at least 10cmx10cm of usable material left.